-With batteries technology being the way they are these days.
-You get some amazing life out of a single charge cycle with your shaver, however, you still need to charge them.
+With battery technology being the way they are these days.
+You get some amazing life out of a charge cycle with your shaver.
+However, you still need to charge them.

-Keep in mind, batteries do wear out, so battery life may become a problem if you need to recharge it frequently.
+Keep in mind, that batteries do wear out.
+So battery life may become a problem if you need to recharge it frequently.

-If you need to keep buying batteries, the cost does add up so make sure you budget for the expense.
+If you need to keep buying batteries, the cost does add up.

 This took a bit to get my head around, but something you need to consider when choosing an electric shaver is wet shaving versus dry shaving.

-Dry shaving is exactly that, shaving when dry, its fast, clean and most men prefer it as its the pinnacle of easy shaving.
+Dry shaving is exactly that, shaving when dry, is fast, and clean and most men prefer it as it’s the pinnacle of easy shaving.

-Wet shaving, is when you use a shaving gel or foam which give you the best of both worlds.
+Wet shaving, is when you use a shaving gel or foam which gives you the best of both worlds.

-Panasonic has a great range of dry and wet technology for electric showers, There are some models that you can take into the show.
-But the do not stand up to being submerged in water.
+Panasonic has a great range of dry and wet technology for electric showers, There are some models that you can take into the shower.
+But they do not stand up to being submerged.

-Tip: Never take anything that has mains power into your shower or bath.
+Tip: Never take anything that has mains power near water.

 You only need to look at what a manual blade razor refill costs you per month, to see how long it will take to pay back the Electric shaver investment.

-To keep your electric razor working for years to come, you need to budget for some repairs and maintenance costs as well.
+To keep your electric razor working for years to come.
+You need to budget some repairs and maintenance costs as well.

 Just remember when you choose your electric shaver that every electric shaver is different but the same fundamental rules always apply.

-Always go for quality, there is truth in the saying “you get what you pay for”.
-It also can take time for you skin to adjust to an electric shaver so just stick with it.
+Always go for quality, there is truth in the saying you get what you pay for.
+It takes time for your skin to adjust to an electric shaver so just stick with it.

-Some brands will offer a returns policy, so don’t do what I did and throw it in the draw after a few tries.
+Some brands will offer a returns policy, so don’t do what I did and through it in the draw after a few tries.

-If you are unsure where to start, talk to your mates.
-Start asking them if they use an electric shaver, see what their thoughts are.
+If you are unsure, talk to your mates.
+Ask them if they use an electric shaver, and see what their thoughts are.